-Before the five day crossing from Charleston, South Carolina to the isolated island of Bermuda there was a serious amount of preparation.
+Before the five days crossing from Charleston, South Carolina to the isolated island of Bermuda there was a serious amount of preparation.
 Our 56-foot boat had to be seaworthy, stocked with food/drink and ready to tackle wind, waves and whatever Neptune wanted to dole out to us.
-Between the straight shot east from Charleston to Bermuda the only thing around would be ocean.
+Between the straight shot east from Charleston to Bermuda, the only thing around would be the ocean.

 After our temporary one year sabbatical from sailing Britican, she became a house rather than a boat.
 We needed to wake her up, bring her back to life and prepare her for the long voyage.

-In hindsight, we should have started off with a few day trips up or down the American coast instead of sailing to Bermuda.
+In hindsight, we should have started off with a few day’s trips up or down the American coast instead of sailing to Bermuda.

 Before leaving, however, my husband, Simon, and I had this need to be free.
 We needed to get out of America.
 We needed to get away from our American reality and reconnect with our much-loved cruising reality.
 The two realities are so very different.

-After sailing around the Mediterranean, crossing the Atlantic Ocean, enjoying the voyage through the Caribbean and visiting the southern east coast of America we developed a ‘normal’ way of life and that was the cruising lifestyle.
+After sailing around the Mediterranean, crossing the Atlantic Ocean, enjoying the voyage through the Caribbean and visiting the southeast coast of America we developed a ‘normal’ way of life and that was the cruising lifestyle.

 Stopping our sailing way of life created a strange conflict.

-On one hand it was sad to stop the momentum that we had going.
+On the one hand, it was sad to stop the momentum that we had going.
 We knew how to sail around.
-It became comfortable to enter a new anchorage, anchor and then explore land.
+It became comfortable to enter a new anchorage, anchor and then explore the land.
 It became easy to meet new people, share stories over a potluck dinner and form deep connections.

 Life was lived more in the now.
 Every day was a new page that could go in any direction.